 What Are My Payment Options?

-The Silberg Center For Dental Science is committed to running a financially responsible practice that offers our patients high quality treatment and high value results, facilitated by our ongoing investment in state-of-the-art equipment and extensive continuing education for the doctor and all our staff.
+Pinnacle Center – Dental Implants & Periodontics is committed to running a financially responsible practice that offers our patients high quality treatment and high value results, facilitated by our ongoing investment in state-of-the-art equipment and extensive continuing education for the doctor and all our staff.
 We will assist you in every way to make the insurance and financial arrangements you need for your care and treatment.

 Prior to your treatment our financial coordinator will work with you to determine a financial arrangement best suited for you.

 We can offer you the following payment options for your care:

 - 5% courtesy fee reduction for payment before treatment is rendered.

 - Treatment fees divided into 2 or 3 equal payments.

 - We can arrange a “No Interest” 6-month loan.

 - We can arrange a “Low Interest” loan for 12 to 48 months.